artefactual/atom-docs/user-manual/access-content/navigate.rst

 application.
 Once a user has successfully logged in, the log-in button will display their chosen user name.
-Clicking on the log-in button after logging in will reveal a :term:`drop-down menu` with the option to log out, or to visit the user's profile page, where a user can upate their credentials (username, email, password).
+Clicking on the log-in button after logging in will reveal a :term:`drop-down menu` with the option to log out, or to visit the user's profile page, where a user can update their credentials (username, email, password).

 ..
 NOTE::